LaineRengifo/brain-blast-quiz/README.md

 - Clean, modern interface with responsive layout
 - Dark and light theme toggle for comfortable viewing
 - Animated transitions for feedback and engagement
+- Custom modal dialogs for end-of-game and "How to Play" instructions
+- Colorful feedback for correct (green) and wrong (red) answers

 ---